Kerpooo/KFrinconJ/README.md

 - 👋 Hi, I’m Kevin Rincón
-- 👀 I’m interested in Software Developing
+- 👀 I’m a Systems Engineer
-- 🌱 I’m currently learning VueJS
+- ⌨️ Currently working in Softaware Development
 - 💞️ I’m looking to collaborate on any project that i can help
 - 📫 How to reach me kevrj21@gmail.com
-- 🧠 I currently have knowledge in Python, JavaScript and Java
+- 🧠 Python and JavaScript debeloper

 <!---
 KFrinconJ/KFrinconJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.